drewwalton19216801/gosh/doc/case_statements.md

 ## Important Notes

-1. **Script-only feature**: Case statements are only supported in script files, not in interactive mode.
+1. **Multi-line support**: Case statements are supported in both script files and interactive mode.
+In interactive mode, the shell will automatically detect when you start a case statement and continue reading lines until you type `esac`.

 2. **First match wins**: The case statement executes the commands for the first matching pattern and then exits.